primuse/Packer_deploy/README.md

 8) You can now access your app from your domain name, however, our site is not secure because we haven't obtained and installed SSL certificates.

 ## Obtaining and Installing SSL certificates.
 1) To SSH (login in lay man's terms) into your instance, click on the instance in your EC2 dashboard and click on connect.
-Copy the command after **Example** e.g: ssh -i "path_to_pem_key_pair_file.pem" ubuntu@instance_public_dns.
+Copy the command after **Example** e.g: `ssh -i "path_to_pem_key_pair_file.pem" ubuntu@instance_public_dns`.
 2) When logged in, run this command `sudo certbot --nginx --email EXAMPLE@YAHOO.COM --agree-tos --no-eff-email -d DOMAINNAME` replacing the variables with your email and the domain names that you want to install the SSL certificates for.
-Choose 2 to redirect all HTTP traffic to HTTPS when prompted.
-N/b: the variables to be substituted are in capital letters.
+Choose **2** to redirect all HTTP traffic to HTTPS when prompted. **N/b: the variables to be substituted are in capital letters.**
 3) After running the command, when you view your site it would be secure evident from the **https** prefix in your URL.

 Congratulations, you have successfully created a provisioned AMI, launched it, linked it to a domain name and installed SSL certificates for your site!!